-Launched in February 2002, the Esperanza is the latest and largest vessel in the Greenpeace fleet.
-Esperanza – Spanish for "hope" – is the first Greenpeace ship to be named by visitors to our web site.
+Launched in February 2002, the Esperanza is the latest and largest vessel in the Greenpeace fleet, replacing the now retired Greenpeace.
+Esperanza (Spanish for "hope") is the first Greenpeace ship to be named by visitors to our web site.

 In addition, standard Greenpeace operating equipment has also been fitted.
 A new helicopter deck has been added, as well as special boat cranes to launch the inflatables.